URGENT CARE

 Prompt, Professional Care When You Need It Most

 A dental emergency can happen at any time, whether it involves your teeth, gums, or jaw.
-Ignoring it can lead to serious complications, permanent damage, or costly treatments later on.
-If you are experiencing pain, swelling, or trauma, contact our office right away at (249) 201-7421 or use our online contact form to schedule an emergency appointment.
+If you need a north york emergency dentist, emergency dental clinic, tooth pain relief dentist, or urgent dental care near me, contact our office right away at (249) 201-7421 or use our online form.

 While some dental emergencies are unavoidable, you can reduce your risk by following these prevention tips: